ashesh808/SCSUHackathonNov2023/README.md

 python app.py
 ```

-Ensure that Flask is installed (`pip install Flask`) before running the application.
+Please see Requirements.txt for dependencies before running the application.

 The application will run in debug mode and can be accessed at `http://127.0.0.1:5000/` in your web browser.